labmccormick/WLSplot/README.md

 ![plot](./pictures/RStudio_example.jpg?raw=true)

-5. You can now run this script line-by-line by pressing Ctrl + Enter, or the entire script with Ctrl + Shift + Enter.
+5. You can now run this script line-by-line by pressing Ctrl + Enter, or the entire script with Ctrl + Shift + Enter when opened with RStudio.
 Or, you can run the following in the terminal:

 Mac/Linux users: First, navigate to the directory with the R script using "cd". e.g. "cd ~/Example_WLS_plot/"